Karate in the United States: Reception

 Following the inclusion of judo at the 1964 Tokyo Olympics, there was growing mainstream Western interest in Japanese martial arts, particularly karate, during the 1960s.
 By the 1970s, martial arts films (especially kung fu films and Bruce Lee flicks from Hong Kong) had formed a mainstream genre and launched the "kung fu craze" which propelled karate and other Asian martial arts into mass popularity.
 However, mainstream Western audiences at the time generally did not distinguish between different Asian martial arts such as karate, kung fu and tae kwon do.

 American Karate experienced an explosion of popularity in the 1970s and 1980s thanks to such movies as The Karate Kid.
 American Karate is still popular and can hold its own with other martial arts like Taekwondo, Brazilian jiu-jitsu, and MMA because today it offers many of these same techniques.

 In some cases, as with all arts, one of the major criticisms of martial arts teaching in the United States is the common practice of teaching primarily for profit, at the expense of good quality self-defense instruction.
-These are often mocked as McDojos; this model of instruction is not the case for all American schools.
+These are often referred to sarcastically, as McDojos; this model of instruction is not the case for all American schools.